syncfusion-content/uwp-docs/uwp/SfPivotGauge/Common/Localization.md

 After translating the strings, perform the following steps in the application:

-1. Right-click the project file to create a new folder in the project by selecting Add > New Folder and rename the folder as “Resources”.
+1.Right-click the project file to create a new folder in the project by selecting Add > New Folder and rename the folder as “Resources”.
-2. Then, right-click the **Resources** folder to create a new resource file by selecting Add > New Item.
+2.Then, right-click the **Resources** folder to create a new resource file by selecting Add > New Item.

 ![](Localization_images/Localization-step1.png)